Each year, approximately 250 films participate in the APSA competition. More than 2600 films have competed in the region’s highest accolade in film.

 3. Winner Selection

-International Juries are appointed to determine the winners, which are announced at the Awards Ceremony held in Brisbane, Australia.
+International Juries are appointed to determine the winners, which are announced at the Awards Ceremony held in Queensland, Australia.

 Competition Charter Rules & Regulations